 Prof. Ilankovan was honoured in 2011 by the Peking Union Medical School in Beijing with a Professorship in Head and Neck Surgery for his contribution towards this speciality.
 He is the first overseas surgeon to receive this award.

 Bournemouth University offered a Personal Chair and he has set up the first MSC course in skin cancer.

-He was elected as the President of the British Association of Oral and Maxillofacial Surgeons for 2014 and his conference at the Edinburgh International Conference was recognised as the best in the last twenty years.
+He was elected president of the British Association of Oral and Maxillofacial Surgeons in 2014 and his conference at the Edinburgh International Conference was recognised as the best in the last twenty years.

-He was also elected as the Honorary Fellow of the American Association of and Maxillofacial Surgeons and the Balkan Association of Oral and Maxillofacial Surgeons.
-During his time as the President of BAOMS, he set up Fellowships for trainees to learn areas of speciality which is not available in the day to day practice particularly in robotic surgery, facial reanimation, vascular malformation and aesthetic surgery.
-His main contribution now on Facial Aesthetics is introducing a minimal access procedure which simplifies facial aesthetics as a day case under local anaesthetic.
+He was also elected as the Honorary Fellow of the American Association of Maxillofacial Surgeons and the Balkan Association of Oral and Maxillofacial Surgeons.
+During his time as the President of BAOMS, he set up Fellowships for trainees to learn areas of speciality which is not available in the day-to-day practice, particularly in robotic surgery, facial reanimation, vascular malformation and aesthetic surgery.
+His main contribution now to Facial Aesthetics is introducing a minimal access procedure which simplifies facial aesthetics as a day case under local anaesthetic.

 Charitable work and affiliations

-In addition to these clinical duties, he takes special care of patients and their families.
+In addition to these clinical duties, he takes exceptional care of patients and their families.
 He set up the ‘About Face’ charity, which is housed opposite Poole General Hospital and is probably the only Head and Neck Charity in the UK offering these faculties, providing support, counselling, and care for patients and families.
-The house also has a laboratory for trainees to practice skills, and an up to date library.
+The house also has a laboratory for trainees to practice skills and an up-to-date library.
 Internationally he has set up cleft care centres in India and an orphanage in Sri Lanka.